swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

     ~~~

 *   This will start a Jupyter Notebook server and open your default web browser.
+*   The server first opens a file browser page where new notebooks can be created
+    or existing notebooks can be opened.
 *   The server runs locally on your machine only and does not use an internet connection.
 *   The server sends messages to your browser.
 *   The server does the work and the web browser renders the notebook.